Streams and Graphs of Dynamical Systems: Streams of chains

-Next two lemmas shows that, for all that concerns infinitesimal chains, it is enough to consider the time-1 map $f=F^1$. \begin{lemma} For any $\eps>0$ and $x\in\cR_{\cC_{F,d,T}}$, there are $(F,d,\eps,T)$-chains of arbitrarily large length from $x$ to itself. \end{lemma} \begin{proof} By hypothesis, there is at least a $(F,d,\eps,T)$-chain $C$ from $x$ to itself.
-By concatenating $C$ with itself $k$ times and the result is a $(F,d,\eps,T)$-chain \end{proof} \begin{lemma} Let $F$ be a continuous-time semi-flow with compact dynamics and let $f=F^1$.
-Assume that $x$ and $y$ are $\cC_{F,d,T}$-equivalent and set $N=\lfloor T\rfloor$.
-Then $x$ and $y$ are $\cC_{f,d,N}$-equivalent. \end{lemma} \begin{proof} Let $Q$ be a compact global trapping region for $F$ and notice first of all that, by Prop.~\ref{prop:CR trapping region}, $Q$ is also a trapping region for both streams $\cC_{F,d,T}$ and $\cC_{f,d,N}$.
+\black Next two lemmas show that, for all that concerns infinitesimal chains, it is enough to consider the time-1 map $f=F^1$. \begin{lemma} For any $\eps>0$ and $x\in\cR_{\cC_{F,d,T}}$, there are $(F,d,\eps,T)$-chains of arbitrarily large length from $x$ to itself. \end{lemma} \begin{proof} Fix any integer $n>0$.
+By hypothesis, there is at least a $(F,d,\eps,T)$-chain $C$ from $x$ to itself.
+By concatenating $C$ with itself enough times, the result is a $(F,d,\eps,T)$-chain of length larger than $n$. \end{proof} In several statements below, starting from next one, we will use the notation ${\BF \lfloor T\rfloor}$ to indicate the largest integer not larger than $T$. \begin{lemma} Assume that $X$ is locally compact and let $F$ be a continuous-time semi-flow with compact dynamics.
+Let $x$ and $y$ be $\cC_{F,T}$-equivalent and set $f=F^1$ and $N=\lfloor T\rfloor$.
+Then $x$ and $y$ are $\cC_{f,N}$-equivalent. \end{lemma} \begin{proof} Let $Q$ be a compact global trapping region for $F$.
+By Proposition~\ref{prop: cont-time chains}, $Q$ is also a trapping region for both streams $\cC_{F,T}$ and $\cC_{f,N}$.
 Hence, their recurrent points are entirely contained in $Q$ and so it is enough to consider the analogue problem for the restriction of $F$ to $Q$.
 Hence, in the reminder of the proof we assume, without loss of generality, that $X$ is compact.

-We will prove that, for every $\eps>0$, there is a $(f,d,\eps,N)$-chain from $x$ to $y$.
-The same argument then can be used to show that there is a $(f,d,\eps,N)$-chain from $y$ to $x$.
+We will prove that, for every $\eps>0$, there is a $(f,N,\eps)$-chain from $x$ to $y$.
+The same argument then can be used to show that there is a $(f,\eps,N)$-chain from $y$ to $x$.